franfrancisco9/X-MAS-CTF-2020/README.md

 The format of the CTF allowed for just that, specially with the adding of new challenges every other day as well as a good and active community on discord.
 Great description of the competition can be found in the official competition website: <https://xmas.htsp.ro/home>

+I participated alongside [Francisco Rodrigues](https://github.com/ArmindoFlores) and we ended up in 97th.

+My teammate did a write up for *Santa's ELF holomorphing machine* (which was one of the most interessing and fun challenges in my opinion, that you can found [here](https://gist.github.com/ArmindoFlores/21bea2dd3e75040115498754f42864c6)

 This will be my first attempt at write ups, so any suggestions let me know!
-Here is my discord Franfrancisco9 #0105
+Here is my discord *Franfrancisco9 #0105*

 List of the categories and challenges I solved:
 - !Sanity Check